Early Years 1920s-1950

 The establishment of the Corner Brook Port Corporation (CBPC) on February 28, 2001, was a turning point, officially taking over the port on November 19, 2004.
 This transition allowed for greater regional focus and development opportunities.
 Dredging in 2004 accommodated larger vessels, and CBPC joined the Atlantic Canada Cruise Association and Cruise Newfoundland & Labrador in 2005 to boost cruise ship activity.

 In 2006, CBPC acquired additional land to expand industrial activities, and by 2008, Oceanex had begun a second weekly service to the port.
 The completion of the R.A.
 Pollet Building in 2009 provided a new home for CBPC staff.
-A pilot ferry service between Blanc Sablon, QC, and Corner Brook, NL, ran from 2010 for five years.
+Between 2010 and 2015, Corner Brook served as the alternative port of call for the ferry service from Blanc Sablon, QC, during periods of significant ice build-up.
+Though Oceanex ceased regular service in 2011, the port continued to develop.
+In 2012, a floating dock was installed to accommodate more cruise ships.

 The port’s cruise business has grown significantly, leading to the establishment of the Cruise Ambassador Program in 2017.
 Major investments in 2019 included a 125-tonne eco-efficient mobile harbour crane, two reach stackers, and a warehouse.
 The service with Mediterranean Shipping Company (MSC) began in 2020, providing bi-weekly and later weekly international shipping services.